Delivery Cycle Time

 |Improve operational efficiency||High delivery cycle time will alert management to focus on operational efficiency.
 The company spends too much time on the process which is not provided to customers.|

 |Reduce non-valued added activities||Only the non-value added activities are aimed to reduce.
 Some huge time spent is necessary for the product quality, so we should not reduce it.|

 |Improve good relationship with supplier||Good relationship will help the company to receive products on time.|

 |Identify idle time||Idle time is very costly for the company and it does not provide any value to the product.
 It will be good If we can identify and eliminate it.|

 |Reduce long order time||Most of the time spend will be the order waiting time.
 We need to identify and take action before it is too late.|

 Analyze the past data: Delivery cycle time uses historical data to analyze, so it may not reflect the current or future practice.

 No specific guideline: There is no good or bad delivery cycle time.
 We need to compare to the industry average, which may be not a good benchmark.

-Hard to compare: It is hard to compare the cycle time across the company in various industry.
-It even hard for the same industry, which locates in a different areas.
-The more time company spend on completing the work, the more costly they need to spend.
+Hard to compare: It is hard to compare the cycle time across the company in various industries.
+It is even hard for the same industry, which locates in different areas.
+The more time company spends on completing the work, the more costly they need to spend.
 So most of the company aim to minimize the time spend on each process.